tsathoqqua/limadocs/docs/source/documentation/Skills_LIMA.rst

 Skill ranks
 -----------
-Getting from 0 to, say 10000, is a long journey, so to give a better sence of accomplishment, the skill range is divided into a set of skill ranks.
+Getting from 0 to, say 10000, is a long journey, so to give a better sense of accomplishment, the skill range is divided into a set of skill ranks.
 There are 20 ranks for the entire range (defined in SKILL_D).
 These can be presented as a normal number or a *fancy* roman numeral.